 1- How to anticipate the profitability of a property

-A simple way to calculate the potential profit a property will yield is to multiply the gross scheduled income by 55%.
-This is not an absolute but allowing 45% of the gross scheduled rent for overhead is a reasonable average of what to expect.
+A simple way to calculate the potential net profit a property will yield is to multiply the gross scheduled income by 55%.
+This is not an absolute, but allowing 45% of the gross scheduled rent for overhead is a reasonable average of what to expect.
 This allows for vacancy, management, taxes, insurance and other miscellaneous expenses.
 I like to keep deferred maintenance costs as part of the purchase price, that you should have in reserves when purchasing property.

-Example: A 4 plex scheduled to collect $900 per unit – per month would be:
+Example: A fourplex scheduled to collect $900 per unit per month would be:

 $900 X 4 units X 12 months = $43,200 annual gross scheduled rents X 55% = $23,760 net annual income.
 Any mortgage payments need to be subtracted from this.

-As a rule: 1 bedroom apartments have more tenant turnover compared to 2 and 3 bedroom apartments and properties converted to multi units versus properties designed as such incur more maintenance.
+As a rule: One bedroom apartments have more tenant turnover compared to two and three bedroom apartments, and properties converted to multi-units versus properties designed as such incur more maintenance.

 2 – How much you should offer